-Belinda is a research analyst at Enodo Economics, supporting Chief Economist Diana Choyleva in her macroeconomic analysis of China.
+Julie is a research analyst at Enodo Economics, supporting Chief Economist Diana Choyleva in her macroeconomic analysis of China.

-Belinda is based in London.
+Julie is based in London.

 Xiulei is a part-time research analyst at Enodo Economics based in Shanghai providing on-the-ground economic research.

 After graduating with a master’s degree in economics and finance from the University of Cambridge, Xiulei joined Enodo Economics in the summer of 2016 as a research analyst in London.

 He has a first-class BSc in business economics from the University of Leicester and has worked at Jones Lang LaSalle in Shanghai and interned at the Bank of China.

 After graduating from high school, Xiulei had to take the reins of the family firm after his father fell ill.
 He oversaw the Weifang Liufeng Trade Co for nearly two years, during which time he developed the business and increased profits, allowing him to save money for his future education.